Cost of Living in the United States for International Students

 Use the estimates highlighted in this blog to start budgeting for your journey abroad.
 It’s crucial to have a plan, and yours begins here!

 Planning to study abroad in the United States?
-Explore the ApplyBoard Platform to find your perfect academic institution and program.
+Explore the ApplyBoard platform to find your perfect academic institution and program.

 FOOTNOTES: